hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_database.md

 ???
 Is it ALREADY working?

 [21:05:09](#2BPEocnv24rn-ACAfevT5ROsrlcAvVOqr4ttaVqUDvQ) <gurzgri>:
-That is what I just ... well ... discovered ... Ì†ΩÌ∏Å
+That is what I just ... well ... discovered ... üòÅ

 [21:05:36](#w7X2K6QYWiGvICTZtCc4DvPgax-fPN9zytfARO2JMGI) <GiuseppeChillemi (GiuseppeChillemi)>:
 But you are the author!!!
-OMG!!! Ì†ΩÌ∏ÉDDD
+OMG!!! üòÉDDD

 [21:05:40](#BpwkwoIPpTyP9xVHqKjkbflD1k6aHGSytAbo9RAUbyw) <gurzgri>:
 * That is what I just ... well ... discovered ... :grinning: